-Another point to note is that project collaborators also have access to all actively running sessions and jobs.
-This means that a malicious user can easily impersonate you by accessing one of your active sessions and modifying project code on the fly.
+Additionally, project collaborators also have access to all actively running sessions and jobs.
+This means that a malicious user can easily impersonate you by accessing one of your active sessions.
 Therefore, it is extremely important to restrict project access to trusted collaborators only.
+Note that Cloudera Data Science Workbench 1.4.3 introduces a new feature that allows site administrators to restrict this ability by allowing only session creators to execute commands within their own active sessions.
+For details, see Restricting Access to Active Sessions.